-Access:Super User, Administrator, Device User, Read Only
+Access: Super User, Administrator, Device User, Outlet User, Read Only apc> cd logs E000: Success apc> cd / E000: Success cipher

-Description:Allows the user to set the working directory of the file system.
-The working directory is set back to the root directory 'i' when the user logs out of the CLI.
+Description: Allows the user to set the working directory of the file system.
+The working directory is set back to the root directory '/' when the user logs out of the CLI.

-Parameters:<dicrectory name>
+Parameters: <dicrectory name>